English Language Arts

 Mathematics and technology are also employed to further enhance their comprehension of concepts and strengthen their ability to apply scientific knowledge and method to learn about the world around them.
 The skills and processes learned in science will benefit students’ critical thinking skills to develop more abstract problem solving and creative decision making approaches.

-Formulation of critical and artful thinking skills will prepare our artists to appreciate works of art in everyday life.
+Art projects are designed to mimic pop culture and have meaning in each students’ lives.
+Students learn how to provide peers with constructive feedback during student presentations and art critique sessions.
+Formulation of critical and artful thinking skills will prepare our students to appreciate works of art in everyday life.

-Middle school students will have the opportunity to express themselves as young musicians through a variety of instrumental and choral performances as well as through improvising and composing their own music.
-Students will also be learning the essential elements of music such as music theory, composition and arranging in keyboard lab as well as through a variety of music software programs.
+Middle School students will have the opportunity to express themselves as young musicians through a variety of instrumental and choral performances as well as through improvising and composing their own music.
+Students will also be learning the essential elements of music such as music theory, composition and arrangement.

 Adaptive Physical Education